Lucasl0808/13s_Projects/asgn5/README.md

 ## Compile/build

-make all = creates keygen, encrypt, and decrypt executables make keygen = only creates keygen executable make encrypt = only creates encrypt executable make decrypt = only creates decrypt executable make clean = removes executables and object files
+make all = creates keygen, encrypt, and decrypt executables<br>
+make keygen = only creates keygen executable<br>
+make encrypt = only creates encrypt executable<br>
+make decrypt = only creates decrypt executable<br>
+make clean = removes executables and object files<br>

 ## Running code

-run command: ./keygen -h for more info on running the keygen file run command: ./encrypt -h for more info on running the encrypt file run command: ./decrypt -h for more info on running the decrypt file
+run command: ./keygen -h for more info on running the keygen file<br>
+run command: ./encrypt -h for more info on running the encrypt file<br>
+run command: ./decrypt -h for more info on running the decrypt file<br>